|Home > About the Fed > Organization|

 Joseph S. Tracy

-Joseph Tracy is a senior advisor to the president at the Federal Reserve Bank of New York where he will focus on housing and household credit issues.
-He had been head of the Research and Statistics Group since December 2004.
+Joseph Tracy is executive vice president and a senior advisor to the president at the Federal Reserve Bank of New York.
+Mr. Tracy specializes on issues related to housing and household credit.

 Mr. Tracy joined the Bank as a research officer in August 1996 and was assigned to the domestic research department.
 He was promoted to assistant vice president in December 1997 and in July 1999, he was promoted to vice president with responsibility for domestic research function and assumed additional responsibility for the research support function in March 2000.